emiliomarcos/dreamwake-ai/README.md

 ## *Future Development* 🚧
-**DreamWake AI** is soon to be improved, with design/visual improvements, more features and enhancements coming soon.
+**DreamWake AI** is to be improved by the end of 2023, with design/visual improvements, more features and enhancements.

 ## *Getting Started* 🚀